-3.1.1 Workflow Differences when using the Lightroom Plugin
+3.1.1 Workflow Differences when using the Lightroom or the Capture One Plugin

-If you are using the Export to Photomatix Pro Plugin for Lightroom Classic, and have checked the option to Automatically re-import into Lightroom library, the image adjustment workflow described above stops at step 4.
-Additionally, the button that returns the adjusted image to Lightroom will be named Reimport & Save instead of Done.
+If you are using the Export to Photomatix Pro plugin for Lightroom Classic or the Merge to HDR in Photomatix Pro plugin for Capture One, the image adjustment workflow described above stops at step 4.
+Additionally, the button that returns the adjusted image to Lightroom or Capture One will be named Save & Reimport instead of Done.